dportik/Stacks_pipeline/docs/stacks_pipeline_wiki.md

 din_CAS254158 din_CAS254158 0 0 0 0 2 2 0 0 2 2 2 2 2 2 2 2 2 2 2 2 2 2 1 2 2 2 0...
 ```

-**recoded map**: Written as `NAME.map`.
+Included is also a **recoded map**: Written as `NAME.map`.
 The map file associated with the recoded ped file.
 It is largely devoid of information, but required by some programs.

+### matrix occupancy

-**matrix occupancy**: Written as `NAME.occupancy.csv`.
+Written as `NAME.occupancy.csv`.
 A file that can be used to quickly visualize the data matrix using the tool [here](https://bmedeiros.shinyapps.io/matrix_condenser/).
 It is just a presence/absence matrix for all the loci per sample.
 Example contents:
 ```
 0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24...
 din_9250,0,0,1,1,1,0,1,1,0,1,1,0,0,1,1,1,0,1,1,1,1,1,0,0,1,0,1,0...